TERMS and conditions

 h.
 Nothing in these Terms shall be interpreted as excluding or restricting any legal liability on us or others where liability cannot legally be excluded or restricted.

 a.
 Either party may end an Agreement by giving one month’s notice in writing.
 Notice shall be given by email to the address used on the most recent Booking unless a new email address has been notified by either party.

 b.
 Termination of this agreement shall not affect rights and obligations already accrued prior to termination.

 c.
 Any work done after termination of a Booking or this agreement will be charged at the normal hourly rate or pro rata to our day rate.
 This will include responding to emails, returning information, finding information, or any other action taken as a result of an email or telephone call from you or the workgroup normally assigned to give instructions to us.
 If you wish to avoid this please remove us from all email groups and email correspondence and make no further requests for action or information.
 Termination of this agreement will not invalidate such charges and invoices should be paid in accordance with the terms of this Agreement.

-d.
-Law and jurisdiction: All Project Agreements are governed by English law and subject to the exclusive jurisdiction of the English courts.
+f.
+Law and jurisdiction: All Project Agreements are governed by Scottish law and subject to the exclusive jurisdiction of the Scottish courts.